BoshraJaber/Django-guide/.history/DjangoCustomUser_20211129132047.md

 ## Changing the view:
 * if the view only get the data: ListAPIView
 * if it get and create: ListCreateAPIView
-* for the update: RetrieveUpdateAPIView
+* for the update: RetriveUpdate
-* for all: RetrieveUpdateDestroyAPIView